ACHYUTH-S-11/GenC-Repo1/README.md

    - Represents the database tables and their mappings.

-## Controller Endpoints and Their Functions
+## iii.
+Controller Endpoints and Their Functions

 ### 1. **Add to Cart**
 - **Endpoint**: `/api/cart/add`